gtregoat/quarantine-popups/README.md

-# quarantine-popups
+# quarantine exercise popups
 During this Covid quarantine I am not standing up enough, so I thought I'd create pop up messages to tell me to get up and do some simple sports exercises.